 1) The book is awesome.
 It’s full of lovely sketchy artwork, odd typography, and “handwritten” notations.

 3) She needs help reading some of the handwritten parts, particularly the cursive.
 (At points I felt like maybe so did I. Hiccup really needs to work on his penmanship).

-4) Reading this book is encouraging Rainbow to want to learn cursive, a skill they apparently no longer teach in school.
+4) Reading this book is encouraging Grace to want to learn cursive, a skill they apparently no longer teach in school.

 5) Aside from the fact that it includes cursive I have no clue why this was in the “for teenagers” section.
 It’s perfectly suitable for 8 year olds.

 6) Apparently dragons don’t hatch, they explode out of their eggs.
 My daughter thought this passage was the funniest thing she’d read, ever.
 She read it aloud to me at least twelve times.

 7) Reading this with her made me want to go back and watch the How to Train Your Dragon films (if you’re curious, I’ve worked out the chronological order for all of the How to Train Your Dragon TV episodes and movies).

 How about you folks?
 Any Dragon Rider fans in your household?
 Have you picked up any of the How to Train Your Dragon books?
 (And is there a reason these are being marketed as “for teens” that I’m missing?)

 (This book is no longer available for discount at Chapters, but you can still grab at copy at Amazon <–affiliate link).